alfredcs/Containerize-Big-Data-Pipeline-with-Kafka-Spark-and-Cassandra/README.md

 ![alt tag] (https://cloud.githubusercontent.com/assets/3374971/19181427/e003c886-8c21-11e6-9d5f-775def571f8d.png)

-We are working on a all containerized reference architecture for big data pipeline ecosystem.
+We are working on an all containerized reference architecture for big data pipeline ecosystem.
 The design objectives are to pursue platform simplicity and operability in high volume and mission critical environment.
 This is a frugal solution based solely on open source software.

 ##### Data Inhection Gateway
 Micro services based for API driven data injections from IoT devices and structured data sources.
 The gateway has a device bot to crawl edge devices for sensor data.